Crookinator/kidz-kitchen/README.md

 ## User Stories

 As a user I would like to sign-up, sign-in, change my password, and sign-out.
-As a user I would like to setup a user profile with my name, picture, about me, and favorite cuisine.
-As a user I would like to create a recipe with a title, description, instructions, ingredients, cuisine, and also favorite it if it is a favorite.
+As a user I would like to create a recipe with a title, description, instructions, ingredients, cuisine.
 As a user I would like to see, update, or delete my created recipe.

 ## ERD

-User -|- Profile
 User -|< Recipe

 ## Wireframe description